Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/reducing-the-prison-population-incarcerated-for-drugs.md

 +++
-categories = "Blog,Criminal Law,Drug Crimes,Federal Crime,State Crime"
+categories = "Blog"
 date = ""
 pfd_file = ""
 summary = "Drugs have been a part of all areas of American culture for years, including social and political.
 A large segment of the population seems to spend their time on the desire to get high!
 From looking at history, this isn’t a recent occurrence.
-As long as people have existed, drugs have also existed as a " title = "Reducing the Prison Population Incarcerated for Drugs" url = "/blog/reducing-prison-population-incarcerated-drugs/"
+As long as people have existed, drugs have also existed as a " tags = ["Criminal Law", "Drug Crimes", "Federal Crime"] title = "Reducing the Prison Population Incarcerated for Drugs" url = "/blog/reducing-prison-population-incarcerated-drugs/"